Michigan priest pleads no contest to sexual misconduct

 The Rev. Robert DeLand’s plea occurred Tuesday before jury selection in the second of three trials.

-The Saginaw County prosecutor says the plea closes the two remaining cases.
+The Saginaw County prosecutor’s office says the plea closes the two remaining cases.
 DeLand pleaded no contest to second-degree criminal sexual conduct causing injury and gross indecency between males.
 Some charges were dropped.

 A no-contest plea means DeLand didn’t contest the evidence.
-It wasn’t immediately known if there was a sentencing agreement.
-The prosecutor won’t comment until a news conference Wednesday.
+There was no sentencing agreement with prosecutors.
+Authorities won’t comment until a news conference Wednesday.

 DeLand was pastor at St. Agnes Church in Freeland until his arrest in February 2018.
 He also regularly mixed with students at Freeland High School.